 The house is set in a lush, verdant garden extending to 1876 sqm.
 Highlights include a centuries-old walnut tree, an orchard planted with native fruit trees and a stunning camellia hedge defining the front of the plot.

-Included in the sale is a nearby 9,000 sqm parcel currently used as a timber pine plantation, situated on the northern slope of Monte das Penas parallel to the Asnerio River.
+Included in the sale is most of the furniture and a nearby 9,000 sqm parcel currently used as a timber pine plantation, situated on the northern slope of Monte das Penas parallel to the Asnerio River.
 From the pazo grounds, there is a delightful walk sure to become a favourite weekend excursion.

 The property is all linked up to the water and electricity grids and has its own septic tank and irrigation well.
 The grounds are enclosed by a stone perimeter wall and accessed via a well-paved road.